alexe15/ALADIN.m/docs/options.md

 # Options
-ALADIN-M can be adjusted and run with the different variables and options listed below.
+ALADIN-$\alpha$ can be adjusted and run with the different variables and options listed below.

 **Basic options**